vcloudblock/vcloudblock-blocks/README.md

 ## Attention

-If you modified this project, you have to run `npm run prepublish`  and restart scratchhw-gui.
-The webpack-dev-server won't rebuild the scratchhw-gui automaticly.
+If you modified this project, you have to run `npm run prepublish`  and restart openblock-gui.
+The webpack-dev-server won't rebuild the openblock-gui automaticly.